qinhaihong-red/image_derivatives/README.md

-You can get the kernel for $y$ in the same way.
+You can get the kernel for *y* in the same way.